Range in California: Red and Gray

 Geographical Range |

-The species Elgaria multicarinata ranges from southern Washington state mostly west of the Cascades and Sierras, including most of the Channel Islands, into northwestern Baja California, including San Martin and Los Coronados islands, and has been introduced into Las Vegas.
-(Apparently it is common in casino gardens.)
+The species Elgaria multicarinata ranges from southern Washington State south to northwestern Baja California, including San Martin and Los Coronados islands.
+Also found on most of the Channel Islands.
+Introduced into Las Vegas (where, apparently it is found in gardens.)

 |